Nicknames for people, places and things… nouns.

 Luna, Janus, Imp, Elf, Tink, Benny, Bim and Soot: Luna my eldest daughter, Janus her husband, Imp and Elf their twin daughter and son, Tink is their youngest daughter, Benny and Bim their trusted four legged canine friends and housemates and last but not least Soot the forbearing feline of the family.
 Benny passed away the summer of 2014, of Lyme’s Disease.

 Terra, Lares, Sunny, Sky, Cheech and Chong, Dash and Maci: Terra, my youngest daughter, Lares her husband. and Cheech and Chong their four legged feline friends and housemates.
 Dash is a greyhound mix dog, and Maci is a black lab dog.
 Cheech passed away in 2016 after a long and well lived life, having been found, as a kitten, alone on a railroad track in 2001.
-Terra and Lares now have two children, twins, Sunny a girl, and Sky a boy.
-Born prematurely, they spent the first six weeks of their lives in NICU.
+Dash went to a new welcoming home, as he found the children too challenging to deal with.
+Terra and Lares now have three children, twins, Sunny a girl, and Sky a boy.
+Born prematurely, they spent the first six weeks of their lives in NICU, and Willow, a full term baby girl born two years later.

 Emmi, Otto, Lilt and Skipper: Attila’s daughter, her husband Otto, and their daughter Lilt and son Skipper.